 Broaden your scope to keep your content calendar full and to avoid boring your audience.

 As important as it is to vary content within your niche, you must also stay on topic.

 Experiment Engine is a blog that focuses on conversion rate optimization.
 Period.
 It never strays off-topic.
-If a new post is published, you can be rest assured that it will focus on CRO in some form or another.
+If a new post is published, you can be rest assured that it will focus on conversion rate optimization in some form or another.

 Staying on topic allows you to more easily plan and create quality content.
 It also helps your audience understand what they are getting by following your blog.
-If somebody is interested in CRO, they know that Experiment Engine will give them guidance on this and nothing else.
+If somebody is interested in conversion rate optimization, they know that Experiment Engine will give them guidance on this and nothing else.